FARI-brussels/TE-technical-documentation/docs/furnitures.rst

 Accessories
 -----------

-All 3d printed accessories are listed in the thinghiverse account of the Test and Experience center.
+All 3d printed accessories are listed in the `here <https://www.printables.com/fr/@FARIBrussels_1498596>`_ thinghiverse account of the Test and Experience center.
 This include :

 - Screen stands
 - Odroid C4 case
 - Smartgrid houses